nengnengli/bit1029public.github.io/research.md

 <div style="float:left;border:solid 1px 000;margin:20px;"><img src="/images/maze.png" height="100"></div>
 <div style="float:none;clear:both;"></div>

-<p style="text-align:justify;">[Minecraft](https://www.minecraft.net) is a popular sandbox video game that allows players to explore, gather, and craft in a 3D world.
+<p style="text-align:justify;"><a href="https://www.minecraft.net">Minecraft</a> is a popular sandbox video game that allows players to explore, gather, and craft in a 3D world.
 To collect the desired items in the inventory, players need to plan whether to search for or synthesize a new item, and how.
 Thus, Minecraft is a typical problem requiring long-term reasoning.
-UVIN significantly outperforms other state-of-the-art approaches ([GPPN](https://arxiv.org/abs/1806.06408), [GVIN](https://arxiv.org/abs/1706.02416), [VIN](https://arxiv.org/abs/1602.02867), [Rainbow](https://arxiv.org/abs/1710.02298)) in Minecraft and some variants of maze navigation we introduced.
-UVIN has been accepted as a conference [paper](https://aaai.org/Papers/AAAI/2020GB/AAAI-ZhangL.10191.pdf) by AAAI-2020.</p>
+UVIN significantly outperforms other state-of-the-art approaches (<a href="https://arxiv.org/abs/1806.06408">GPPN</a>, <a href="https://arxiv.org/abs/1706.02416">GVIN</a>, <a href="https://arxiv.org/abs/1602.02867">VIN</a>, <a href="https://arxiv.org/abs/1710.02298">Rainbow</a>) in Minecraft and some variants of maze navigation we introduced.
+UVIN has been accepted as a conference <a href="https://aaai.org/Papers/AAAI/2020GB/AAAI-ZhangL.10191.pdf">paper</a> by AAAI-2020.</p>

 ##### **ADRQN: On Improving Deep Reinforcement Learning for POMDPs**
 _Key people: Pengfei Zhu_